Invariance of immersed Floer cohomology under Lagrangian surgery: Fukaya algebras

 The right hand side of \eqref{exp} is the contribution of $m_0(1)$ with local system $y$ shifted by

 In this sense, variations of the weakly bounding cochain $b \in MC(\phi)$ should be equivalent to variations of the local system $y \in \RR(\phi)$.
-In general the truth of the divisor equation typically requires construction of regularized moduli spaces $\M(\phi,D)$ of holomorphic disks equipped with forgetful maps, which is rather difficult in the cellular setting.
+In general the truth of the divisor equation typically depends on the existence of regularized moduli spaces of holomorphic disks equipped with forgetful maps.
+The existence of such maps is rather difficult in the Morse setting.
+We prove an identity for contributions to the composition maps with repeated inputs related to the divisor equation \eqref{diveq}; the terminology will be explained in the following discussion.

-We prove the following related identity for contributions to the composition maps with repeated cellular inputs.
-First we introduce a restricted space of perturbations which makes all configurations without constant disks regular.
-Given a configuration $C = S \cup T$ containing a disk $S_v \subset S$ with no interior nodes, let $S_v \cap T = \{ w_1,\ldots, w_k \}$.
-Consider a sequence of cellular inputs $\ul{\sigma}$ consisting of some distinct $\sigma_1,\ldots,\sigma_k$ possibly occurring with repetitions.